CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 while matrix diagonalizations were not benefiting from the ELPA library as expected.

-New versions of [Python Data](../../apps/python-data.md) and [RAPIDS](../../apps/rapids.md) are now available on both Puhti and Mahti.
-The default versions have been changed to these new versions.

 ## Python Data 3.9-3 and RAPIDS 22.04, 5.5.2022

 New versions of [Python Data](../../apps/python-data.md) and